zcestkc/ContactForm/README.md

 ### Features

 - Form validation both in browser and on the server
+- Cleanses user inputs to deal with unsafe input scripts
 - Attachment allowed: .pdf, .png, .jpg, .jpeg, .pdf, .doc, .docx
 - App is responsive to all screen sizes

 ### Future work

-- Create user login to their reddit account
-- Allow user to comment on posts
+- Improve UX by adding more dynamic CSS
+- Remove page redirection and displays alert box instead to inform user if the email is sent

 ### Contact